Timeline of the 2019–2020 Hong Kong protests (November 2019): Central rally

 Two rallies, to which the police did not object, took place in the afternoon at Edinburgh Place and Chater Garden in Central.
 Soon after both rallies had begun, the police ordered the organisers to end the rallies immediately at 5:10 pm and to ask all participants to leave by 5:30 pm.
-By evening violence in Causeway Bay had spread to Central: Protesters threw Molotov cocktails on Lung Wo Road, and set up barricades on Connaught Road Central, blocking traffic; Police fired tear gas to disperse protesters.
+By evening violence in Causeway Bay had spread to Central: Protesters threw Molotov cocktails on Lung Wo Road, and set up barricades on Connaught Road Central, blocking traffic; police fired tear gas to disperse protesters.
 A Yoshinoya branch was trashed, and Central MTR station was closed after protesters vandalised several exits.
 An argument started between a firefighter and police when the former accused police of hitting his firetruck with a tear gas projectile.
 Amidst the tension, the police pushed the firefighter, then pepper sprayed journalists filming the scene and pushed them away.
 A first-aider suffered severe back burns after reportedly being hit by a tear gas canister.

+On 12 December 2023, four who had taken part in the rallies were jailed for between 35 and 45 months after having been convicted of rioting and other offences.

 Tsim Sha Tsui rally

-A rally at 4 pm in Park Lane Shopper's Boulevard, attended by a hundred participants sang protest songs.
+A rally at 4 pm in Park Lane Shopper's Boulevard was attended by a hundred participants who sang protest songs.
 Some protesters shouted slogans and wore face masks.
 A large squad of riot police arrived at the rally from Tsim Sha Tsui Police Station.
-They threatened to arrest those on face masks and disperse the crowds.
+They threatened to arrest those wearing face masks and disperse the crowds.
 After quarrels with protesters, the police stood down and returned to the police station.